 1970 – today

-The emblem of the department is a circle divided into two halves by the wings of a flying seagull.
+The department’s emblem is a circle divided into two halves by the wings of a flying seagull.
 This simple symbol carries many meaningful messages.

-3. The seagull, a common coastal bird that spends most of its life in the air or on the waves, has white feathers symbolizing purity, peace, and safety.
+- The seagull, a common coastal bird that spends most of its life in the air or on the waves, has white feathers symbolizing purity, peace, and safety.
 The organization’s mission includes warning the population about natural disasters.
-The bird, with its wings spread over the surface, indicates that NOAA’s research includes all oceanic waters near the USA.
-Some observers see the outline of the seagull as a foamy crest of a sea wave.
+The bird’s wings spread over the surface indicate that NOAA’s research includes all oceanic waters near the USA.
+Some observers see the seagull’s outline as a sea wave’s foamy crest.

 The three parts of the emblem correspond to the three divisions of the organization: Ocean, Marine Fisheries, and Weather.
 They describe the interrelation of Earth’s and ocean’s ecosystems, demonstrating the inseparable connection of air, water, and land.

-At the top of the circle is the name of the institution: NOAA, an abbreviation for the National Oceanic and Atmospheric Administration.
+The institution’s name is at the top of the circle: NOAA, an abbreviation for the National Oceanic and Atmospheric Administration.
 Around the edges of the emblem, the full name of the organization and its parent department is written in thin letters, like a ticker tape.

 Font and Colors